edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 In this example, `pkg0` is identified through `UniqueID`.
 Since `UniqueID` is the hash of the enclave software-package, this means that `pkg0` cannot be updated.
 (That is, because any update to the package will change the hash.)

 In contrast, `pkg1` is identified through the triplet `SignerID`, `ProductID`, and `SecurityVersion`. `SignerID` cryptographically identifies the vendor of the package; `ProductID` is an arbitrary product ID chosen by the vendor, and `SecurityVersion` is the security-patch level of the product.
-See [here]({{< ref "docs/tasks/add-service.md#step-21-define-the-enclave-software-package" >}}) on how to get these values for a given service.
+See our [adding a service hands-on]({{< ref "docs/tasks/add-service.md#step-21-define-the-enclave-software-package" >}}) on how to get these values for a given service.

 Future versions of Marblerun will accept any `SecurityVersion` that is equal or higher than the one specified in `Packages` for a given combination of `SignerID` and `ProductID`.
 This way, updates to packages can be made without having alter the Manifest.